State and Local Transportation Resources

 - Estimating Emission Reductions from Travel Efficiency Strategies

 Note: You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 Estimating Greenhouse Gas Emissions

-This technical guidance describes how to use EPA’s MOVES models (MOVES2010a and MOVES2010b) to estimate greenhouse gas emissions and/or energy consumption from on-road vehicles in a state or metropolitan area.
-This final guidance replaces the public draft that was previously available on this website.
+This technical guidance describes how to use EPA’s MOVES2014/2014a models to estimate greenhouse gas emissions and/or energy consumption from on-road vehicles in a state or metropolitan area.
+This guidance replaces the November 2012 version that was previously available on this website.

 Contact: Laura Berry at firstname.lastname@example.org.

 - EPA’s MOVES on-road emissions model

 Travel efficiency strategies are those emission reduction strategies that affect travel activity, such as travel demand management (e.g., telecommuting, transit subsidies), public transit fare changes and service improvements, road and parking pricing, and land use/smart growth.

 - Applying TEAM in Regional Sketch Planning: Three Case Studies in Atlanta, Orlando, St. Louis (PDF) (81 pp, 888 KB, EPA-420-R-16-009, July 2016)